Abravene/Python-Notebooks-for-Physical-Chemistry/README.md

 ##Using Material
 First, I'd love to hear how people are using this book.
 Second, this book may receive updates with additional content, clarifications, and corrections, so if you want a static copy of the book to use during the academic term, below are multiple options.

+1. Click on the notebook you want to use.
+When previewed click the "Open In Colab" button directly below the email contact information.
+This will open the notebook in Colab and you can save a copy from there.

-1. Download copies of each notebook to share with your students.
-At the top right of each file, click the download button.
+2. Download copies of each notebook from GitHub to share with your students.
+After clicking on the file you want, at the top right of each file, click the download button.

-2.

-2. Fork this repository to your GitHub page and have your students use your copy - create a GitHub account, fork this repository, build the book using Jupyter Book, and have you students use your copy on your GitHub page.
-You can update your fork of this repository at any time to received any updates, and unlike a PDF copy, this approach makes it easier for students to copy-and-paste code from the chapters.
-The approach does require the user be confortable using git and GitHub.